lewskii/Memory/README.md

-# memory
+# pyGames
-A memory game created as a school project
+Some games made with Python as a school project